 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 A skin infection occurs when parasites, fungi, or germs such as bacteria penetrate the skin and spread.
-When this happens, it can cause pain, swelling, other types of discomfort, and skin color changes.
-A skin infection may be mild or serious.
+When this happens, it can cause pain, swelling, and skin color changes.

 Skin infections are different from rashes.
 A rash is an area of swollen or irritated skin.
 While rashes can be symptoms of some skin infections, a person with a rash does not necessarily have an infection.

 Some skin infections require medical treatment.
 People can manage others with over-the-counter (OTC) solutions or home remedies.
 Read on to learn more about common skin infections.

 This common bacterial skin infection occurs when bacteria infect the deep layers of skin and nearby tissues.